yapperz/yapperz/README.md

-i Am Yapz
+i Am Yapz .
 I do NOTHING .
-Addme On Discor
+Addme On Discor,
 @yapperz